akhilnambiar29/BasicResume/readme.txt

 margin shorthand property follows border-width , style and color .
 Eg. 2px solid red.
 If you apply padding to inline elements , it will only push the values vertically , not horizontally.
 You can increase the padding between top and bottom elements by specifying them as inline-block elements. margin 0 auto - used to set it to center of the page. max-width can be used for setting maximum value of the width.
+Use max width for responsive content.
 If you find content overlapping the content , change display to inline-block.

 If you don't want a specific element to not float , use the clear attribute in css.